akhilnev/SwipeHire/README.md

 • More documentation is also available in the Documents subfolder on git which includes BlockDiagram of the App, ScreenSketches and others

 • To view the live working demo I have attached a link to the video and given access please go ahead and see it, Im sure you'll love it (Reccomend watching at 2* speed ): https://drive.google.com/file/d/1mCRe0wlWfRG3x_KBhAXMgico3djspkPX/view?usp=share_link

+• Commit history , CI/CD Deployment and other few factors are done on Gitlab